kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-07-expose-and-secure-workload-istio.md

    EOF
    ```

 2. Access the workload you secured.
-The request returns the `403 Forbidden` error.
+You will get the `403 Forbidden` error.

    ```shell
    curl -ik -X GET https://httpbin.$DOMAIN_TO_EXPOSE_WORKLOADS/status/200
    ```

 3. Now, access the secured workload using the correct JWT.
-The request return the `200 OK` response.
+You will get the `200 OK` response.

    ```shell
    curl -ik -X GET https://httpbin.$DOMAIN_TO_EXPOSE_WORKLOADS/status/200 --header "Authorization:Bearer $ACCESS_TOKEN"